Skip to Content

 @monzo.com @email.monzo.com @customercontent.monzo.com

-If not, the email isn’t from us.
+If it's not one of these, then the email isn’t from us.
 Don’t click any links in the email.

 Watch out for pop ups